 - Overcrowding – too many teeth in your mouth make it difficult to maintain good oral hygiene (brushing and flossing) and often, those suffering overcrowding will have one or more teeth removed before beginning the process of realigning the teeth with braces (through orthodontic work) or clear aligners such as Invisalign.

 - Wisdom tooth problems – often, wisdom teeth must be removed as there isn’t enough space for them to break through the gums.
 They may become impacted (stuck behind the tooth in front) which can become dangerous, deeming it necessary to remove the wisdom tooth or teeth.

 Financial reasons for tooth extraction

 Occasionally, patients have one or more teeth removed due to financial reasons.
 Ideally, we prefer you to keep your teeth by carrying out the necessary dental work to salvage them.
 However, sometimes the amount of dental work required is too expensive for the patient.
 If so, the best option is extraction.
 In these cases, the dentist will thoroughly discuss the pros and cons with the patient so that they can make an informed – and not rushed – decision.

 Tooth extraction: the procedure

 In a typical extraction, you’ll first be given plenty of local anaesthetic to numb the area.
 If you are anxious, your dentist will happily give you some medication to put you at ease before starting the procedure.
-Once the dentist is certain you are thoroughly numbed up, the dentist will hold the tooth with forceps and gently begin to move it back and forth until it is released from the jawbone.
+Once the dentist is certain you are thoroughly numbed up, the dentist will hold the tooth with forceps and gently move it back and forth until it is released from the jawbone.
 If your tooth is impacted or is too difficult to remove, your dentist may have to remove it in sections.

 After your procedure, you’ll be sent home with appropriate medications and told to rest.
 Full recovery will usually take anywhere approximately two weeks.